General Guidelines

 Activity Metrics

 - Members of the Community Management team are expected to be active in our Discord server, and to be active in some of our other communities, such as our steam group or our games or game servers.
+They are expected to log their punishments, and will be evaluated partially upon the number of logs they make.

 Development Team

 These guidelines must be followed by ALL members of our game development staff team.
+This includes all Testers, Developers, Sr. Devs, and Administrators.

 Projects